sbeckstrand/usu/fall-2020/stats3000/homework/task-1.md

 "Older Gamers": Aged 42-77

 More females than there are males.
 Mostly Democratic.
-Don't believe most gamers are male.
-Believe games are helpful.
-Don't believe games relate to violence.
+Dont believe most gamers are male.
+Belive games are helpful.
+Dont believe games relate to violence.

 "Younger Gamers": Aged 18-40

 Mostly male.
 Mostly unmarried without children.
 Mostly Democratic.
 Believe most gamers are male.
-Believe games are helpful.
-Don't believe games relate to violence.
+Belive games are helpful.
+Dont believe games relate to violence.

 "Family Gamers": Aged 22-44 -

 Mostly male (slightly).
 Most likely to have kids under 18.
 Almost evenly split democratic/republican.
-Believe games are helpful.
+Belive games are helpful.
 Believe games relate to violence.

 ##### Study Design

 I am not sure if age and/or background would play a factor in who would be willing to answer a phone survey.
 For example, I think someone who has participated in a higher education science class may be more willing to participate in a study based survey.

-If it did play a factor (which I think is likely) that could skew the results since it may skew results, such as if it targets more students, employed adults in a higher paying field, etc.
+If it did play a factor (which I think is likely) that could skew the result, such as if it targets more students, employed adults in a higher paying field, etc.

-Obviously these are things that can be checked, but I'm not sure if they are checked for balance here.
+Obviously these are things that can be checked, but im not sure if they are checked for balance here.

 ---

-### Study 1:
+### Study 2:

 #### Title:
 Prevalence of Depression Symptoms in US Adults Before and During the COVID-19 Pandemic